-Family Restrooms are located in all 4 corners of the stadium (on the outside walls).
-Changing tables are located in all Family Restrooms and many men’s and women’s restrooms.
+Family/Gender Inclusive Restrooms are located in all 4 corners of the stadium (on the outside walls).
+Changing tables are located in all Family/Gender Inclusive Restrooms and many men’s and women’s restrooms.
 Restrooms with a changing table will be marked outside with a baby symbol.
 The stadium map does not indicate which restrooms include a changing table.

 Cups of water are available for free at various stations as well as at any concession stand with a soda fountain.

 The MDen stores inside the stadium tend to be very crowded on game day.
-Being local, we were able to make sure she had her fill of Michigan gear from MDen or even Target or Meijer before game day.
-We saved money, time in line, and a very crowded situation.
+Being local, we were able to make sure she had her fill of Michigan gear in advance.
+We shopped at MDen, Target, and Meijer before game day.
+We saved money and time in line – and avoided the crowds.

 5 – Game Day Distractions